Zar'Kaa (Level 18 Troll Slayer/Warlock)

 Paragon Trait: Surprise Attack.
 You have honed your skills at ambushing others.
 You gain the following benefits:

-• You have Advantage on initiative.
+• You have Advantage on Initiative.

 Culture Features

-Fearless.
+Fearless (Warrior).
 You have Advantage on saving throws you make to avoid or end the Frightened condition on yourself.

 Background Feature